 - Evaluating programs to determine what is working, what is not working, and what should be done next.

 State AssessmentsDistrict 622 follows all Minnesota Department of Education policies and regulations in regard to testing.

-ACT Plus Writing is now a state test for 11th graders, who will take it during regular school hours on April 19th, 2017.
+ACT Plus WritingACT Plus Writing is now a state test for 11th graders, who will take it during regular school hours on April 3rd, 2018.
 District 622 has chosen to offer students the ACT Plus Writing in order to provide students with the most flexibility in selecting post-secondary institutions.
 Juniors are required to take the test, even if they have already taken an ACT before.
-There are no ACT test fees for juniors taking the test on this date.

-The MCA and MTAS (alternate assessment used with significantly cognitively disabled students) tests in reading, math and science help schools and districts measure student progress toward the state's academic standards.
+Minnesota Comprehensive Assessments (MCA)The MCA and MTAS (alternate assessment used with significantly cognitively disabled students) tests in reading, math and science help schools and districts measure student progress toward the state's academic standards.
 The MCA reading tests are administered in grades 3-8, 10.
 Math is administered in grades 3-8 and 11.
 Science is administered in grades 5 and 8, and once during high school (grade 10 for most District 622 students).
 Test results are reported to the public, parents and students, and are used to monitor trends in student achievement.
 They are also used as part of the Multiple Measures Rating (MMR) for schools under Minnesota's waiver to the federal No Child Left Behind (NCLB) act.
 Student results are sent home with students (in elementary and middle) or mailed home (in high school) before Fall conferences of the following year.

 WIDA ACCESS for ELsThis assessment of academic English language skills is given to all Limited English Proficiency students.
 It includes reading, writing, speaking and listening skills.
 Minnesota is part of a multi-state consortium (WIDA) that uses this assessment to fulfill federal Title III testing requirements.
 Student results are sent home with students (in elementary and middle) or mailed home (in high school) before Fall conferences of the following year.

 Formative Assessment for Teachers (FAST)FAST, developed by FastBridge Learning (FBL) and the University of Minnesota, is a comprehensive reading and math assessment system.
 It supports district-wide assessment of all students (universal screening) and progress monitoring assessment for students who are receiving additional help.
 District 622 started using this set of tools in Fall 2014.
 Student results are available through classroom teachers during fall, winter, and spring conferences.

 Naglieri Nonverbal Ability Test - Third Edition (NNAT3)The NNAT3 is a nonverbal measure of general ability.
 District 622 administers the test to all second grade students in February of each year.
 These results are used as one of multiple measures which, after further diagnostic assessment, helps identify advanced learners that can benefit from accelerated learning opportunities.
 Student results are available through 2nd grade classroom teachers in early March.

 Parent/Guardian RefusalParents or Guardians of District 622 students have a right to limit their child's participation in statewide and district assessments.
 You may find more information about statewide testing and a form to refuse participation on the Parent/Guardian Guide to Statewide Testing, published by the Minnesota Department of Education.If you wish to refuse participation in local, districtwide testing, please complete the 622 Parent/Guardian Assessment Refusal form.
 Both forms can be submitted to your school's main office.
 To ensure that your child's school is able to fulfill this request, please submit your completed form before the start of the school year or no later than January 15th.
 Every effort will be made to honor requests as well as make other arrangements for your child during testing.
 If you have questions, contact your building principal or Joe Schantz in the Office of Research, Evaluation, and Assessment (firstname.lastname@example.org or 651-741-7493).